the-red-feather/thesis/P0/proposal.md

 - **hard to publish to end-users**.

 ### WHAT TO DO ABOUT IT
-- FAIR paradigm, usually applied to geodata, should extend to geodata processing as well.
+- FAIR paradigm, usually applied to geodata, should extend to geodata processing as well. geo-processing should be findable, accessible, interoperable and re-usable"
+   - CGAL-level operations must be trivially easy to use for non-expert users.
+   - TIN from pointcloud on demand. for small area's.
+   - Extruding parcel polygons to pointclouds, for only the exact area you need, with exactly the precision you require for this particular dataset.

 - "Collect once, use multiple times" SDI paradigm should extend to geodata processing & code: "write once, run anywhere & everywhere".
    - everywhere really means everywhere in this case.
 Not just cross platform: